 Are Police Body-cams the Next Step to a Panopticon Society?

 Face recognition is gaining prominence in the news, which is a good thing.
 People need to understand what this technology can and can't do.
-A recent article predicted that police body cameras are going to make life a "perpetual line-up."
+An article written in March 2017 predicted that police body cameras are going to make life a "perpetual line-up."

 The article doesn't go into detail about this at all, but I can tell you how it would work in theory.
 Police body-cams should be on all the time while they are on duty because you never know for sure when something important might happen.
 If you wait for the officer to turn on his body-cam it might be too late.
 So that means you have around 8 hours of video per day, per officer.
 This video can be stored on a vendor site or at the police department.